In this guide, we discuss:

 The Ideal Size For A SaaS Marketing Team

 Stay lean.
-It’s tempting to grow and scale a marketing team thinking that they will help you meet your goals.
-Nothing eats away at your funding more than overhead staff.
+It’s tempting to grow and scale a SaaS marketing team thinking that they will help you meet your goals.
+Nothing eats away at your cashflow and funding more than overhead staff who aren't producing and adding to the bottom line.
+What is SaaS marketing?
+It's growing your revenue.
+Period.

 Scaling at just the right speed as your bottom line can handle is a sensitive and critical equation.